sassoftware/sas-container-recipes/README.md

 # SAS® Viya® Programming Quickstart - Single Container
-The SAS Viya programming run-time in a single container on the Docker platform, tailored towards most individual data scientists and developers.
-Includes SAS  Studio, SAS Workspace Server, and the CAS server, which provides in-memory analytics.
-The CAS server allows for Symmetric Multi Processing (SMP) by users.
-Ideal for data scientists and programmers who want on-demand access and for ephemeral computing, where users should save code and store data in a permanent location outside the container.
-Run the container in interactive mode so that users can access the SAS Viya programming run-time or run the container in batch mode to execute SAS code on a scheduled basis.
+For most independent data scientists and developers, those want portable on-demand interactive SAS code execusion.
+All code and data should be stored in a persistent location outside the container.
+This environment includes SAS Studio, SAS Workspace Server, and the CAS server to which provide in-memory analytics for Symmetric Multi Processing (SMP).

-**A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker-ce (community edition) is required.**
+**A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-ce (community edition)](https://docs.docker.com/install/linux/docker-ce/centos/) is required.**

 ### Build the Container